RyanRossEdwards/magento/development/phpstorm.md

-# PhPStorm
+# PhpStorm
-PhPStorm is an IDE for working on PhP, students can get an education license for free.
+PhpStorm is an IDE for working on PhP, students can get an education license for free.

-## Setting Up PhPStorm (PS)
+## Setting Up PhpStorm (PS)

 Archive the magento2 file (local/ server backup)
 ```